rel-2/rel2vpn/README.md

 rel² is not only a VPN — it also connects you to your own machines.
-A computer you own — the desktop at home, a NAS, a Raspberry Pi, a VPS abroad, a GL.iNet router — becomes an **Anchor**: a *custom exit* that belongs to you.
+A computer you own — the desktop at home, a NAS, a Raspberry Pi, a VPS abroad, a GL.iNet router — becomes an **Anchor**: an *edge exit* that belongs to you.
 Wherever you travel, your phone and laptop keep leaving the internet from that machine, with its address and its country: local streaming and services that are "for residents only", banking that wants the IP it knows.
 You can let named people — family abroad, a friend — use it too, by invitation.
 Nothing is offered to strangers and nothing is sold; this is your connection, for your people.

-Plans: **Multi-hop** runs one Anchor for your own devices; **Max** runs two and shares them with up to five invited people.
+Any account can run Anchors — as many as it likes, even without a plan — and share each with as many people as it chooses, always by name.
+Using one takes a
+plan: a Double route to your own Anchor works on any plan; a Chain or Multi-hop route to it, and any route through an Anchor somebody shared with you, takes **Multi-hop** or **Max**.
 Two-factor authentication must be on for the account, and the Anchor machine must not run another VPN.
 A machine is either connected to rel2 or an Anchor — never both.

 ### Set one up with the app

-The app's Home has a mode selector, like a router's: **🌐 Client** (connect this computer to routes) or **⚓ Anchor** (make it a custom exit).
+The app's Home has a mode selector, like a router's: **🌐 Client** (connect this computer to routes) or **⚓ Anchor** (make it an edge exit).
 On the machine that should be the exit choose **Anchor**, give it a name (for example *Home desktop*) and press **Become my Anchor**.
 The service enrols it with your account (a few seconds; the screen shows *Enrolling…*, then the state or the